ServisFirst Bancshares, Inc. research snapshot

 Business essence

-Customers pay ServisFirst for commercial loans, deposit services, treasury management, and small business banking across the Southeastern US.
-The bank earns net interest income on funded assets plus fee income from cash management and correspondent banking services.
+Customers pay ServisFirst for commercial loans, treasury and cash management, deposit services, and correspondent banking across the Southeastern US.
+The bank earns net interest income on funded assets plus fee income, with Q2 2026 net interest income of $155.6 million.

 Moat

-ServisFirst benefits from deep local relationships, a low-cost deposit base, disciplined underwriting culture, and the regulatory licensing needed for community banking.
-The moat is real but limited: regional banking is competitive on rates and service, and customers can switch.
+ServisFirst benefits from deep local relationships, a low-cost core deposit base with $3.0 billion of noninterest-bearing demand deposits, disciplined underwriting, and the regulatory licensing needed for community banking.
+The moat is real but limited because regional banking is competitive on rates and service.

 Munger risk inversion

-The thesis fails if commercial real estate credit losses rise sharply in the Southeast, deposit competition squeezes margins, the high ROE attracts competition that compresses returns, short interest reflects unreported problems, or a regional recession hits the bank's concentrated footprint.
+The thesis fails if commercial real estate credit losses rise from the concentration above 300% of capital, the large nonperforming relationship turns into losses, NIM expansion stalls, deposit competition squeezes margins, Houston expansion underperforms, or a Southeast recession hits the concentrated footprint.

 Management